karneaud/wp-scaffold/README.md

 ## Installation
 * Clone the repo into a root
-* Create the necessary env variables for the project
+* Create the necessary env variables for the project (maybe via `composer config --json extra` ?)
 * Configure using `composer`

 ## Behind the scenes